Kernel methods for detecting coherent structures in dynamical data: Acknowledgements

 \section{Acknowledgements}

-We would like to thank P\'eter Koltai for the Bickley jet implementation as well as helpful discussions related to coherent sets and Ingmar Schuster for pointing out similarities between CCA and kernel transfer operators.
-This research has been partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 \emph{Scaling Cascades in Complex Systems}.
+We would like to thank P\'eter Koltai for the Bickley jet implementation as well as helpful discussions related to coherent sets, Ingmar Schuster for pointing out similarities between CCA and kernel transfer operators, and the reviewers for many helpful suggestions for improvements.
+We gratefully acknowledge funding from Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 (Scaling Cascades in Complex Systems, project ID: 235221301, projects A04 and B06), Germany's Excellence Strategy (MATH\texttt{+}: The Berlin Mathematics Research Center, EXC-2046/1, project ID: 390685689, projects AA1-2, AA1-6, and EF1-2), and European Commission through ERC CoG 772230 “ScaleCell”.